iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.ca.covid19.exposurenotifications___minted141007/report.md

 > And will everyone be honest if they in fact contract it?
 Out of fear of persecution?
 I hope for the sake of all, we are.
 AND for everyone tripping on the location ordeal, they have to be able to access the location in order to release accurate warnings.
 Unless youre a drug dealer, or a fugative on the lam avoiding prosecution from the long arm of the law, what's the big deal?
 You have something to hide?
 This is about the greater good, its not only all about you.<br> :date: __2020-12-14 21:14:27__

-> Notifications didn't work at first, but I got a notification saying update Google Play services and now it works.
-Meanwhile, I want to remind everyone that covid is deadlier than the flu, especially since there's no vaccine available yet.
-Also, even if you're young and healthy, you could come into contact with people who are older or immunocompromised, who could get pretty sick.
-So it's good to know if you have covid so you can stay at home.
-Let's work together to end this pandemic sooner!<br> :date: __2020-12-13 04:12:10__

 #### 3-star reviews